sa2c/RSE-handbook/content/docs/how_we_work/knowledge_sharing.md

 ### Tech Chat and further events

-We once seem to have had further interesting formats.
+We seem to have had further interesting formats once.
 Given the small size of the team, the effort of organising these is non-neglible and there is no activity currently.
 But we all agreed upon working on this document that it would be nice to revive them, so stay tuned for updates here!